RenderCard - From my blog need to a public OG API

 - Fast to use

-If you can construct a URL, you can generate a preview image.
+If you can build a URL, you can use it.

 - OG tags in blog pages